Go to content

 * the thing spoken of or talked about; event, deed

-So, in effect, Christ is saying: he who keeps His Way (of suffering and ever-giving Love), he shall never see death.
+So, in effect, Christ is saying: He who keeps His Way (of long-suffering ever-giving Love), he shall never see death.
 The instructions, teachings or sayings of Christ were so full of the highest standards of Love - unknown at that time - that this declaration explains that He is not referring to a metaphysical belief of the mind as being the Way ("penal substitution"), but rather a Way of living, of being.

-Another stumbling block for the Literalist is when Christ proclaims that no one comes to the one true God "except through me".
+A stumbling block for the Literalist occurs because Christ proclaims that no one comes to the one true God "except through me".
 But Who is He?
 He is the Way.
 And what is the Way?
-He described the Way in many, many words, the Sermon on the Mount, teachings about not walking on the other side of the road, about thanking God for healing, about forgiveness, loving enemies as much as friends, and so on - the Way has been made clear.
+He described the Way in many, many words and ways: The Sermon on the Mount, teachings about not walking on the other side of the road, about thanking God for healing, about being spiritually prepared, about forgiveness, about loving enemies as much as friends, about going the extra mile, about caring for the poor, about doing and not just thinking, about self-denial, and so on - the Way has been made clear.

-One receives that Life by following the Way, the Way that He demonstrated and taught because He was the embodiment of the Way, He was the Word made flesh Who was the walking and living Human Example of the Way.
+One receives that Life by following the Way, by walking in His footsteps, the Way that He demonstrated and taught because He was the manifested quintessence of the Way, He was the Word made flesh Who was the walking and living Human Example of the Way - and that Way is Love Personified, the most simple demonstration of Divine Love - indeed, of our God - available to the human being.

 (See also "Straight Is The Gate And Narrow Is The Way"?